 I try to make purchases that align with my values which include: caring for my family, respecting nature and the environment, and embracing social responsibility.

-I wrote this hub in answers to the question: What are some things you have done to 'Go Green?', asked by fellow hubber Beani.
+I wrote this article in answer to the question: What are some things you have done to 'Go Green?', asked by fellow Hubpages writer Beani.

-That’s a question that puts of us face to face with our environmental responsibility.
+That’s a question that puts us face to face with our environmental responsibility.

 Every choice we make about what we buy and what we eat has some effects on the environment, water quality, and air quality.